andrew-busbee/hybrid-homelab/README.md

 # 🌐 Hybrid Homelab

 Welcome to my **Hybrid Homelab**!
 This repository combines local and cloud-based server configurations, providing a flexible and scalable environment for experimentation and learning.
+This is where I keep all the goodies and configurations that power my home-based tech lab.

 ## 🚀 Why Hybrid?
 The term "Hybrid Homelab" reflects the integration of both on-premises and cloud resources.
 This approach allows for: